 The lonely furrow, cut into the sea of grass by the rhinoceros, also inspired the Khaggavisana Sutta or the Rhinoceros Sutra of the earliest Buddhist canon.

 Because the Asian rhinoceros had one horn, and because lore attributed to it a life alone in the forest, this sutra is aptly titled to present what the translator calls an essay “on the value of living the solitary wandering life.”
 Specifically, this would refer to the life of the forest monk of Southeast Asia.
-In The Sutra the Buddha says one should wander alone like a rhinoceros, – so the recurring line at the end of each verse.
-The verses also suggests that a non-violent disposition and an intentional lack of desire for companionship are qualities of this animal and should be emulated:

 *The refrain in this sutra is a subject of controversy.
 The text literally says, Wander alone like a ‘sword-horn,’ which is the Pali term for rhinoceros.
 The initial portion of Persian kargadan resembles the Sanskrit word “khaRga” for rhinoceros also meaning sword.